rogerluo410/gcrawler/README.md

 # Gcrawler

 Google search crawler for Ruby version.
+Crawling each links' text and url by keywords on Google.com.

 ## Installation